fleetdm/fleet/handbook/business-operations/README.md

 ### Hiring a new consultant

-In addition to [full team members](#hiring-a-new-team-member), from time to time Fleet hires consultants who may work for only a handful of hours on short projects.
+In addition to [core team members](#hiring-a-new-team-member), from time to time Fleet hires consultants who may work for only a handful of hours on short projects.

 A consultant is someone who we expect to either:
 - complete their relationship with the company in less than 6 weeks